 Harris’ efforts eventually saved the TTC a little over $2.5 million, because a separate bridge did not have to be constructed to carry the Bloor-Danforth subway, fifty years after his advocacy (of course, this hagiographic account conveniently omits the funds wasted on concurrently building the never-used—but still extant—decking for the Bloor East/Rosedale Valley section.).

-Broadview serves as the north-eastern terminus for the 504 and 505 streetcar lines, and is a bustling (some might say cramped) gateway to the Greektown community along the Danforth.
+Broadview serves as a north-eastern terminus for the 504 and 505 streetcar lines, and is a bustling (and regrettably cramped) gateway to the Greektown community along the Danforth.
 An interminably lengthy, but necessary renovation to the station during the mid-2000s added an expanded streetcar platform, a slightly increased interior concourse, elevators, and an alternate stairwell connection from the subway level to the streetcar and bus bays.

-Like Christie, Broadview features an oddity that puzzles many first-time users: an escalator that requires climbing a few steps to use it.
+Like Christie, Broadview features an oddity that puzzles many first-time users, not to mention anyone with a stroller or a cart: an escalator that requires climbing a few steps to use it.

 Broadview opened on February 25, 1966 as part of the original Bloor-Danforth subway.
 In 2010 a city parkette was created north of the station, from a parcel of land declared surplus to the TTC’s operating requirements (similar to the Budd Sugarman park at Rosedale).
 On a fresh spring morning, the parkette can be quite relaxing.